 Sex Counselor & Therapist – Career, Salary & State Licensure

-According to the Cleveland Clinic, sex therapy is a specialized type of psychotherapy provided by licensed mental health professionals who have advanced training in issues related to sexuality.
+Sex therapy is a specialized type of psychotherapy provided by licensed mental health professionals who have advanced training in issues related to sexuality.
 Sex therapy and sex counseling utilize the same methodologies for intervention as other forms of therapy or counseling, but in a way that is especially suited to sexual issues.
 Unlike sexual surrogates or sexual body workers, sex therapists help clients heal or handle sexual issues without ever physically touching a client.
-Like therapists or counselors who work with other mental health issues, sex therapy, and counseling are generally talk-based.
+Like therapists or counselors who work with other mental health issues, sex therapy and counseling are generally talk-based.

 Mental health or medical professionals best suited to sex therapy or sex counseling are those who are willing to do the work of examining their own cultural biases regarding sex and sexuality, developing comfort in discussing a wide range of sexual issues, and those who are also willing to train beyond what is offered in classic mental health or medical programs.

-In addition, many sex therapists or sex therapists will practice sex therapy within a certain niche (e.g., in communities of color, LGBT communities, trans issues, women’s issues, couple’s therapy, etc.) To prove this basis of quality in work, some sex therapists will choose to pursue certification from the American Association of Sexuality Educators, Counselors, and Therapists (AASECT)—the gold standard for sex therapy certification in the US.
+In addition, many sex therapists or sex therapists will practice sex therapy within a certain niche (e.g., in communities of color, LGBTQ communities, trans issues, women’s issues, couple’s therapy, etc.) To prove this basis of quality in work, some sex therapists will choose to pursue certification from the American Association of Sexuality Educators, Counselors, and Therapists (AASECT)—the gold standard for sex therapy certification in the U.S.

 For those interested in sex therapy, the following details one pathway a professional can take to become a certified sex therapist, what these high-qualified professionals do, earning potential for sex therapists and counselors, and other helpful resources for those looking to break into sex therapy or sex counseling.